 The PIP eHealth Incentive eligibility requirements changed on 1 February 2013.
 Four new requirements have been introduced, with a fifth requirement introduced on 1 May 2013.
 For guidance on how to meet these requirements, go to the implementation overview documents for each requirement on the nehta website.

 The PIP eHealth Incentive aims to encourage practices to keep up to date with the latest developments in eHealth.

-To be eligible to receive the eHealth incentive, until 31 January 2013, practices must:
+To be eligible to receive the eHealth incentive practices must:

 - integrate Healthcare Identifiers into Electronic Practice Records which consist of;